 This is especially clear in the infamous case of physicist Alan Sokal and the far-Left journal Social Text.
-Sokal published an article in Social Text in which he argued that science had discredited the Enlightenment view of an objective, knowable reality, and that the latest results from quantum physics supported far Left politics.
-Sokal announced simultaneously in Lingua Franca that the article was a parody of postmodern criticism of science.
-The shocked reaction of the editors and defenders of Social Text was not to argue that they thought the physics presented in the article is true or even a legitimate interpretation.
-Instead the editors were deeply embarrassed and at the same time suggested piously that it was Sokal who had violated the sacred bonds of academic honesty and integrity.
-It was clear, however, that the editors did not know much about the physics and that the article had been published because of the political mileage they could get out of it.
+Sokal published an article in Social Text in which he argued that science had discredited the Enlightenment view of an objective, knowable reality, and that the latest results from quantum physics supported far Left politics.20

-&lt;sup>20 Sokal 1996.
+20 Sokal 1996.